Tamako-Tech/Tamako.py/README.md

 ```

 ## Getting Started
 Using Tamako.py is quite simple, see the documentation for more details.
 Nearly all of the features included in this API wrapper work without any api keys.
-To use the ChatBot feature please take a look at the [Tamako documentation]: https://lol.com.
+To use the ChatBot feature please take a look at the [Tamako documentation](https://lol.com).

 ## A quick example of printing a joke: